 Insurance

-1. A Contractor shall obtain and thereafter at all times maintain, and cause its subcontractors to obtain and maintain, in full force and effect, insurance with financially sound insurers satisfactory to the Authority, of such types, on such terms and in such amounts in accordance with applicable Standards [and taking into consideration the Guidelines] [and applicable international maritime practice,] consistent with Good Industry Practice.
+1. A Contractor shall obtain and thereafter at all times maintain, and cause its subcontractors to obtain and maintain, in full force and effect, insurance with financially sound insurers satisfactory to the Authority, of such types, on such terms and in such amounts in accordance with the applicable Standard and consistent with Good Industry Practice.

-[1. bis The insurance required under paragraph 1 shall:
+1. bis The insurance required under paragraph 1 shall:

-(a) Be proposed at the time of applying for approval of a Plan of Work of exploitation to allow the Commission and Council to assess the satisfactoriness of the proposed insurance policy against this regulation and the applicable Standard [and taking into account the relevant Guidelines; and
+(a) be proposed at the time of applying for approval of a Plan of Work of exploitation to allow the Commission and Council to assess the satisfactoriness of the proposed insurance policy against this regulation and the applicable Standard;

-(b) Be in effect eof the Contract until such time as the Environmental Performance Guarantee has been released back to the Contractor in full by the Authority.
+(b) be in effect [Alt.
+1. upon the execution of the Exploitation Contract][Alt.
+2. as at the point in time that the Contractor’s vessel departs port for the Area for the purpose of conducting Exploitation activities] until such time as the Environmental Performance Guarantee has been released back to the Contractor in full by the Authority; and

-[(c) cover all [potential] harms to people, property, natural resources, and environment that may occur, wherever located, or howsoever caused, as a result of the Contractor’s activities in the Area.
+(c) cover all [potential] harms to people, property, natural resources, and environment that may occur, wherever located, or howsoever caused, as a result of the Contractor’s activities in the Area.

+[(c) Alt. cover the financial consequences of any liability of the Contractor in accordance with the applicable Standard].

 2. Contractors shall include the Authority as an additional assured.
-A Contractor shall ensure that all insurances required under this Regulation shall be endorsed to provide that the underwriters waive any rights of recourse, including subrogation rights against the Authority in relation to Exploitation.
+A Contractor shall ensure that all insurances required under these Regulations shall be endorsed to provide that the underwriters waive any rights of recourse, including subrogation rights against the Authority in relation to Exploitation.
 3. The obligation under an Exploitation Contract to maintain insurance as specified in these Regulations and the applicable Standard is a fundamental term of the Exploitation Contract.
-Should a Contractor fail to maintain the insurance required under these Regulations, the [Contractor shall immediately suspend Exploitation activities pursuant to regulation 29 bis.
-The Compliance Committee] upon being notified of such a suspension, shall consider what additional compliance action is needed, if any, pursuant to regulation 103.
+Should a Contractor fail to maintain the insurance required under these Regulations, the Contractor shall immediately suspend Exploitation activities pursuant to regulation 29 bis.
+The Compliance Committee, upon being notified of such a suspension, shall consider what additional compliance action is needed, if any, pursuant to regulation 103.

-4. A Contractor shall not make any Material Change to or terminate any insurance policy related to its Exploitation activities in the Area without the prior consent of the Council.
+[4.
+A Contractor shall not make any Material Change to or terminate any insurance policy related to its Exploitation activities in the Area without the prior approval of the Council.]

-5. A Contractor shall notify the [Compliance Committee [through the] Secretary-General] [as soon as practicably possible] [immediately] [without any delay] if the insurer terminates the policy or modifies the terms of insurance [in which case paragraph 3 shall apply, as relevant].
+5. A Contractor shall notify the [Compliance Committee [immediately] [without any delay] if the insurer terminates the policy or modifies the terms of insurance [or in case of any change of insurer].

-6. A Contractor shall notify the Secretary-General [within 24 hours] upon receipt of claims made under its insurance.
+6. A Contractor shall notify the Secretary-General within 24 hours upon receipt of claims made under its insurance.

-7. A Contractor shall [include] evidence of the existence of insurance in accordance with regulation 38, paragraph 2, subparagraph (i) [to its annual report to the Authority. and shall inform the Secretary-General immediately of any change of insurer].
+7. A Contractor shall include evidence of the existence of insurance in accordance with regulation 38, paragraph 2, subparagraph (i) [to its annual report to the Authority.

+8. The Secretary-General shall notify the Commission and the Council at its next available meetings of termination, modification of the terms of insurance, reception by a Contractor of claims made under its insurance and actions of a Contractor in this regard.